Our Story

 Brittany JohnsonProducer

-Brittany Johnson is a member of Beaver First Nation and is also Métis.
-Johnson works on beadwork, burlesque, and sexual/reproductive justice in her PhD studies.
+Brittany Johnson (she/her) is an Assistant Professor at MacEwan University and a PhD student at the Faculty of Native Studies at the University of Alberta.
+She is a member of the Beaver First Nation.
+Johnson’s research focuses on relationality through beadwork, burlesque, and sexual/reproductive justice.
 When she is not working on her academic pursuits, she is a busy mom of three.
-Johnson is a published creative writer and singer/songwriter who is always happy to jam and make sweet, sweet music!
-She has been assisting with the Indigenous Feminist Collective since 2020 and became a co-producer for Tipi Confessions in 2022.
+Johnson is also a published creative writer and singer/songwriter who is always happy to jam and make sweet, sweet music!
+As a long-time Tipi Confessions performer and collaborator, Brittany joined as co-producer in 2022, and also has been assisting the Indigenous Feminist Collective since 2020.